Policies and Frequently Asked Questions

 1. Are we a private school?

 Summit School is a private school in the public interest subsidized by the Ministry of Education.
-An annual school fee of $300.00 is set for registration fees and materials.
+Parents are responsible to pay an annual registration fee of $500 which is subject to change.

 2. Is there a waiting list?

 Yes, applications should be made as early as possible.
 There is no deadline to submit your application.

 Our average class is made up of 12 students with a minimum of 2 staff.

 4. Do we have therapists on the premises?

 Yes.
 Click to learn more about each department.

 Yes, please apply with your local English School board.

 6. What is the application process?
 (Go to Admissions Page)